jupyterhub/jupyterhub/docs/source/troubleshooting.md

   ``c.JupyterHub.ip = '*'``; if it is, try ``c.JupyterHub.ip = ''``
 - Try starting with ``jupyterhub --ip=0.0.0.0``

+**Note**: If this occurs on Ubuntu/Debian, check that the you are using a recent version of node.
+Some versions of Ubuntu/Debian come with a version of node that is very old, and it is necessary to update node.

 ### sudospawner fails to run

 If the sudospawner script is not found in the path, sudospawner will not run.